MFlisar/Lumberjack/README.md

 This is a **KMP (kotlin multiplatform)** library and the provided modules do support following platforms:

-*iOS*
+> [!NOTE]

-iOS would be supported theoretically, but currently I don't know iOS and don't own an apple device - the problem is only that I can't replace `ThreadLocal` and `StackTraceElement` in a non jvm environment...
-If you know how this can be done and want to contribute, that would be much appreciated.
+> iOS would be supported theoretically, but currently I don't know iOS and don't own an apple device - the problem is only that I can't replace `ThreadLocal` and `StackTraceElement` in a non jvm environment.
+> Additionally the console logging would need an iOS implementation as well.
+> If you know how this can be done and want to contribute, that would be much appreciated.

 *Core*